andrew/ultimate-awesome/README.md

 - [awesome-data-llm](https://github.com/weAIDB/awesome-data-llm) - Official Repository of "LLM × DATA" Survey Paper.
 - [awesome-graph-attack-papers](https://github.com/ChandlerBang/awesome-graph-attack-papers) - Adversarial attacks and defenses on Graph Neural Networks.
 - [data-matching-software](https://github.com/J535D165/data-matching-software) - A list of free data matching and record linkage software. .
-- [awesome-nuclear](https://github.com/paulromano/awesome-nuclear) - A curated list of open source projects used in nuclear science and engineering.
 - [awesome-WebVR](https://github.com/wizztjh/awesome-WebVR) - A curated list of awesome WebVR packages and resources.
 - [awesome-dspy](https://github.com/ganarajpr/awesome-dspy) - An Awesome list of curated DSPy resources.
 - [awesome-h2o](https://github.com/h2oai/awesome-h2o) - A curated list of research, applications and projects built using the H2O Machine Learning platform.
-- [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [embedded-ai.bi-weekly](https://github.com/ysh329/embedded-ai.bi-weekly) - WeChat: NeuralTalk，Weekly report and awesome list of embedded-ai.
 - [awesome-aleo](https://github.com/howardwu/awesome-aleo) - 🏎️ A curated list of Aleo & Leo code and resources 🏎️.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.